Art Conservation Workshop Study Program In Italy

 The course includes several site visits: Sassi of Matera (Unesco World Heritage site), the Rupestrian Churches Park, various museums and art exhibitions.

-The workshops are led by Messors founder and director Tonio Crenza, Art and Cultural Heritage conservator and Filip Petcu, painting conservator and director of Muzeul Național de Artă Timișoara and lecturer at the University of the West, Faculty of Arts and Design, Conservation-Restoration of Painting Department, Timișoara – Romania, and Joana Diniz painting conservator.
+The workshops are led by Messors founder and director Tonio Creanza, Art and Cultural Heritage conservator and Filip Petcu, painting conservator and director of Muzeul Național de Artă Timișoara and lecturer at the University of the West, Faculty of Arts and Design, Conservation-Restoration of Painting Department, Timișoara – Romania, and Joana Diniz painting conservator.

 The European paintings in the studio span from the 17th to the 20th centuries, providing participants with a comprehensive introduction to the diverse materials, supports, and conditions that these artworks exhibit.
 Participants begin by conducting a baseline condition report and formulating a conservation plan, laying the groundwork for their understanding of art conservation principles.